Hyperbolic Fine-Tuning for Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) such as GPT-4~\citep{achiam2023gpt}, LLaMA~\citep{touvron2023llama}, and Gemma~\citep{google2024gemma} have demonstrated remarkable capabilities in understanding and generating human-like text~\citep{qin2023chatgpt,shen2024hugginggpt}.
-Despite their impressive capabilities, these models often rely on Euclidean geometry for learning text representations, which may not always be the complex, hierarchical nature of real-world data structures~\citep{bronstein2017geometric,bachmann2020constant}.
-For example, in language, words are often organized into categories that reflect varying levels of abstraction.
-These relationships naturally form a tree-like structure, where general or abstract concepts, such as "fruits," sit at the top of the hierarchy, while more specific or concrete terms, like "apples" or "bananas," reside at the lower levels.
+Large language models (LLMs) such as GPT-4~\citep{achiam2023gpt}, LLaMA~\citep{touvron2023llama}, Gemma~\citep{google2024gemma}, and Qwen~\citep{yang2024qwen2} have demonstrated remarkable capabilities in understanding and generating human-like text~\citep{qin2023chatgpt,shen2024hugginggpt,liu2025survey}.
+Despite their impressive capabilities, these models often rely on Euclidean geometry for token representation, which may inadequately capture the inherently complex and hierarchical nature of real-world data structures~\citep{bronstein2017geometric,bachmann2020constant,suzuki2021generalization,nickel2017poincare,krioukov2010hyperbolic,sarkar2011low}.
+Consider how words naturally organize into nested categories with varying levels of abstraction: abstract concepts like ``fruit'' occupy higher positions in the semantic hierarchy, while specific instances such as ``apple'' or ``banana'' populate the lower levels.
 Representing such structures effectively is crucial for understanding the semantics of language in LLMs.

-Recent advancements suggest that non-Euclidean geometries, particularly hyperbolic spaces, offer promising alternatives for modeling hierarchical data.
-Hyperbolic space, distinguished by its negative curvature, is especially well-suited for representing tree-like data due to its exponential volume growth, enabling efficient embeddings of hierarchies~\citep{nickel2017poincare,nickel2018learning,ganea2018hyperbolic,khrulkov2020hyperbolic,cetin2022hyperbolic}.
-However, a significant research gap remains: existing works have not attempted to study LLM embeddings in the context of non-Euclidean geometry.
+Recent advancements suggest that non-Euclidean geometries, particularly hyperbolic spaces~\citep{nickel2017poincare,nickel2018learning,ganea2018hyperbolic,khrulkov2020hyperbolic,cetin2022hyperbolic,peng2021hyperbolic,yang2022hyperbolic,liu2024client,mettes2023hyperbolic,yang2022hrcf,yang2022hicf}, offer promising alternatives for modeling hierarchical data.
+Hyperbolic space, distinguished by its negative curvature, is especially well-suited for representing tree-like hierarchical data due to its exponential volume growth and geometric prior.
+This geometric property makes hyperbolic space particularly capable for tasks involving complex, hierarchically structured information.